Trump wants to get tougher on Russia without angering Putin

 "If you want to have an arms race we can do that, but I'll win."

-One official involved in the discussions said Trump pushed back on the sanctions proposals by saying Russia's meddling didn't impact the election, but began to relent after Putin's boast about nuclear weapons.
+One official involved in the discussions said Trump pushed back on the sanctions proposals by saying Russia's meddling didn't affect the election, but began to relent after Putin's boast about nuclear weapons.

 Since approving the sanctions, officials said Trump has given White House officials conflicting messages on whether they should showcase the move publicly.
 In some instances Trump says he's fine with it, while at other times he's directed aides not to talk about it, they said.